kimikokel/kimikokel/README.md

 - 👋 Hi, I’m kel
 - 👀 I’m interested in the 0 and 1 world.
-- 🌱 I’m currently working as a full-time DevOps Analyst and a freelance full-stack developer.
+- 🌱 I’m currently working as a full-time Frontend Development Engineer and a freelance full-stack developer.
 - 💞️ I'm into Web and Game development, and writing many helpful scripts to speed up daily tasks.
 - ✨ Visit https://kelxd.lol to know more about me!